-Industry Overview Power Transmission is the key link in the overall power sector value chain.
-Power transmission aims at evacuating power from power generating units which are spread across the country and supplying to various distribution entities, which in turn supply power to end consumers.
-There has been consistent increase in transmission capacity in the country over the decades with length of transmission lines increasing from 1,70,800 ckm in 1991 to 4,15,517 ckm as on June 30, 2019.
-The transformation capacity stood at 9,12,113 Mega Volt Ampere (MVA) as on June 30, 2019.
-The total inter-regional transfer capacity of the country stood at ~99 GW as on March 31, 2019.
+[In supersession of "Rating Methodology -Power Transmission Projects" issued in August 2019] Industry Overview Power Transmission is the key link in the overall power sector value chain.
+Power transmission aims at evacuating power from power generating units which are spread across the country and supplying to various distribution entities, which in turn supply power to end-consumers.
+There has been a consistent increase in transmission capacity in the country over the decades with length of transmission lines increasing from 170,800 circuit kilometer (ckm) in 1991 to 427,410 ckm as on July 31, 2020.
+The transformation capacity stood at 979,063 Mega Volt Ampere (MVA) as on July 31, 2020.
 The Government has launched various projects to strengthen the existing transmission network and increase inter-regional transfer capacity.
 The power transmission system typically comprises transmission lines, sub-stations, switching stations, transformers and distribution lines.
 For the transmission and distribution of power, India follows a three-tier structure comprising distribution networks and state grids (owned and maintained by state transmission) and distribution companies and inter-state and inter-regional grids (mostly owned and operated by Power Grid Corporation of India Limited).
-Initially, India had five regional grids namely Northern, Southern, Eastern, Western and North Eastern.
-Over the years all these grids were interconnected with country achieving the status of "One Nation-One Grid-One Frequency" in December 2013.
-Power Grid Corporation of India Limited (PGCIL) incorporated in Oct 1989, is the Central Transmission Utility (CTU) of the country accountable for planning, implementation, operation and maintenance of high voltage Inter State Transmission System (ISTS).
-It owns and operate most of India's inter regional and Inter State Transmission System (ISTS) and wheels more than 45% of the total power generated across India.
-Apart from this, Govt. of India is also promoting the private sector participation in power transmission space with a view to rapidly enhance the power transmission capacity.
-All future projects are awarded through Tariff Based Competitive Bidding (TBCB) route with exception only made in case of implementation of certain strategic and high technology projects which are awarded to PGCIL on nomination basis.
+Initially, India had five regional grids, namely, Northern, Southern, Eastern, Western and North Eastern.
+Over the years, all these grids were interconnected with the country achieving the status of "One Nation-One Grid-One Frequency" in December 2013.
+Power Grid Corporation of India Limited (PGCIL), incorporated in October 1989, is the Central Transmission Utility (CTU) of the country accountable for planning, implementation, operation and maintenance of high-voltage Inter State Transmission System (ISTS).
+It owns and operates most of India's inter regional and Inter State Transmission System (ISTS) and wheels more than 45% of the total power generated across India.
+Apart from this, Government of India is also promoting the private sector participation in power transmission space with a view to rapidly enhance the power transmission capacity.
+All future projects are awarded through Tariff-Based Competitive Bidding (TBCB) route with exception only made in case of implementation of certain strategic and high technology projects which are awarded to PGCIL on nomination basis.